A score from 0 to 100% that shows how often you meet your ideal environmental conditions.

 # of readings within your set levels / total # of readings for your period chosen * 100%

-Illuminance % in range is also calculated using this formula, although it cannot be visualised on the graphs at the moment.
+Illuminance % in range is also calculated using this formula, although it currently cannot be visualized on the graphs.

 % in flux